My Love For Basketball!

 Bill Greguska vs Alan Iverson Basketball NeedEncouragement.com

-I played basketball for at least 4 to 8 hours daily during the summertime, and I just loved the game because I was naturally blessed and good at it.
+I played basketball for 4 to 8 hours a day in the summer, and I just loved the game because I was naturally blessed and good at it.
 I was always the tallest in my classes; it was naturally fun!
-Basketball was my god, and I was very serious and set many goals to achieve.
+Basketball was my god, and I was very serious, setting many goals to achieve.
 When I get involved in something, I jump with both feet.

 Isaiah 42:17 But those who trust in idols, who say to images, ‘You are our gods,’ will be turned back in utter shame.

-This page is long, so I’d like you to read through it if you have the time now or later.
-I have enjoyed playing and watching basketball since 1969 I was nine years old, and I still love the game as a fan!
+This page is long, so I’d like you to read through it now or later, if you have time.
+I have enjoyed playing and watching basketball since 1969, when I was nine years old, and I still love the game as a fan!
 Once basketball is in your blood, it is hard to get it out. ~ Bill Greguska

 What Does God Say About Love And Idols?Peace and quiet!
 NeedEncouragement.com